agni-datta/csLaTeX/csamsmath/README.md

 - Do not load `amsthm` before this package.
 Loading it after is fine.
 - This package loads `thmtools`, `cleveref`, `hyperref` (if not already present), and several font packages.
 If you load any of these independently, do so after `csamsmath` or verify there are no option conflicts.
-- If you use `babel` with a non-English language, load it before `csamsmath` to avoid hyphenation pattern conflicts.
+- Language selection is document-level.
+If a document needs non-default Babel languages, pass them through the class options or load `babel` explicitly before `csamsmath`.
 - On pdfLaTeX, `kpfonts` silently falls back to Latin Modern: this is intentional, not a bug.
 - The broken-reference tracking patches `\@setref` and `\G@refundefinedtrue` at load time.
 It will fire on every undefined `\ref`, `\cref`, and `\cite` target throughout the document.
 If you see unexpected margin stars on first compile of a new document, they indicate real missing labels, not a bug in the package.
 - `\XXX` in `final` mode raises a hard `\@latex@error`.
 This is intentional.
 If your build pipeline uses `-interaction=nonstopmode` and you accidentally have `\XXX` in the source, the PDF will still be produced but the error will appear in the log.
 You must resolve it before submission.